 PIT involves shallow injections of low concentration dextrose or mannitol under the skin to heal injured superficial nerves.
 Traditional Prolotherapy involves deep injections using higher concentrations of dextrose to target where ligaments and tendons attach to bone to promote regrowth and repair of these structures.
 Both techniques are very effective to relieve pain and restore function.

 Every treatment aims to reduce pain prior to leaving the office.
 The pain relief may last hours to days after the first injection.
 Then pain will recur but usually in a lesser form.
 With subsequent treatments less areas need to be injected and the pain free duration gets progressively longer as the nerves and tissue heal to restore function.
 Success rates vary between 80-100% depending on the condition.

 The average number of treatments required for most conditions is 6-8 separated by 1 to 2 weeks .
 This may vary for each individual depending on how long the injury has been present and the degree of tissue damage.

-Neural prolotherapy is very safe because it is minimally invasive and uses a natural substance.
+PIT is very safe because it is minimally invasive and uses a natural substance.
 Injections are done using a very short, thin needle injected very shallow under the skin.
 With proper technique the risk of infection and tissue injury is minimal to none.
 Possible adverse effects include local swelling, bruising and mild transient pain.
-At Acuprolo Institute our doctors have extensive experience in NPT and train doctors from around the world how to do this amazing technique.
+At Acuprolo Institute our doctors have extensive experience in PIT and train doctors from around the world how to do this amazing technique.